The New York Times disbands sports department and will rely on coverage from The Athletic

-NEW YORK -- The New York Times is disbanding sports department and will rely on coverage from The Athletic, a website it acquired last year for $550 million.
+The New York Times is disbanding its sports department and will rely on coverage from The Athletic, a website it acquired last year for $550 million.

 “Though we know this decision will be disappointing to some, we believe it is the right one for readers and will allow us to maximize the respective strengths of The Times’s and The Athletic’s newsrooms,” New York Times Co.
 Chairman A.G.
 Sulzberger and CEO Meredith Kopit Levien wrote Monday in a letter to staff.